-If you are looking for some super healthy additions to your Easter breakfast, these Smoothies would be perfect!
-From our Smoothie book, kids who consume the recommended amount of fruits and veggies:
+If you’re looking for some super fun and healthy additions to your Easter breakfast, these smoothies are perfect!
+And you can feel great about providing your kids with awesome nutrition to fuel their busy holiday weekend.
+From our Smoothie book, kids who consume the recommended amount of fruits and veggies enjoy these lifelong benefits:

-- Have a decreased risk for Type 2 diabetes
+- A lower risk for Type 2 diabetes

-Smoothies are a great way to achieve this!
+Smoothies are a great way to achieve these benefits!
 We had a little fun with a rabbit craft to turn these ordinary smoothies into a fun Easter activity.

 Add your hard boiled egg and a pancake, and you have a complete and balanced breakfast.